Sample Complexity of Offline Reinforcement Learning with Deep ReLU Networks: Preliminaries

 \subsection{Deep ReLU Networks as Function Approximation}

 In practice, the state space is often very large and complex, and thus function approximation is required to ensure generalization across different states.
-Deep networks with the ReLU activation offer a rich class of parameterized functions with differentiable parameters.
-Deep ReLU networks are state-of-the-art in many applications, e.g., \citep{krizhevsky2012imagenet,mnih2015human}, including offline RL with deep ReLU networks that can yield superior empirical performance \citep{voloshin2019empirical}.
-In this section, we describe the architecture of deep ReLU networks and the associated function space which we directly work on.
-A $L$-height, $m$-width ReLU network on $\mathbb{R}^d$ takes the form of
+Deep neural networks with the ReLU activation offer a rich class of parameterized functions with differentiable parameters.
+Deep ReLU networks are state-of-the-art in many applications, e.g., \cite{krizhevsky2012imagenet,mnih2015human}, including offline RL with deep ReLU networks that can yield superior empirical performance \citep{voloshin2019empirical}.
+In this section, we describe the architecture of deep ReLU networks and the associated function space which we use throughout this paper.
+Specifically, a $L$-height, $m$-width ReLU network on $\mathbb{R}^d$ takes the form of